jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 The simplest kind of asynchronous programming can be achieved with the help of functions that execute another function (callback) after some time has passed, or upon previously-set intervals, without making the program to stop its main flow.
 These functions are:

 - `setTimeout()`: this function accepts two arguments: the first one is the callback function, and the second is the amount of time in milliseconds.
 The callback will be _registered_ synchronously when the line is executed, but the function will be _asynchronously invoked_ when the milliseconds have passed.
+This method returns an identifier that we can pass to a `clearTimeout()` function to cancel the timer.

 - `setInterval()`: this function accepts the same arguments as the previous one, but it will call the first argument on intervals of the specified milliseconds.
-This method returns an identifier that we can pass to a `clearInterval()` function to cancel the interval.
+This method returns an identifier that we can pass to a `clearInterval()` function to cancel the interval timer.

 ### Events